 The 1-A receiver was a success, and was well received by some amateur radio operators.
 However, amateurs wanted a receiver that had both AM reception and SSB reception with the performance of the 1-A. AM was still the most popular mode of voice communication between amateurs in the late 50's, although SSB was slowly growing in popularity.
 Drake took note and the 2-A was designed and produced to meet this AM/SSB requirement.
 It was soon followed by the 2-B receiver, which included several improvements.
 Drake offered the 2-B receiver design to radio receiver manufacturers such as Globe Radio and Hallicrafters.
 Unable to come to terms, it was decided in 1961, to proceed with production of the 2-B under the R. L. Drake Co. name.

 In 1963, the company introduced its first SSB transceiver the TR-3.
 It used a 9.0 MHZ IF, tube VFO (Variable Frequency Oscillator), and three 12JB6 sweep tubes as the final output tubes.
 The sensitivity was excellent and with over 150W PEP output gave it the punch needed by the amateur radio operator.
 The demand for the TR-3 was very good in the US and its popularity grew as did the Drake name.
-The TR-3 went through a number of upgrades as the TR-4 and TR-4C which didn't really add much to the basic design (transistor PTO and 6JB6 instead of 12JB6 tubes), CW and RIT were not added until very late (far to late) with a variant of the TR-4C - which finally ceased production in 1977.
+The TR-3 went through a number of upgrades as the TR-4 and TR-4C which didn't really add much to the basic design (transistor PTO and 6JB6 instead of 12JB6 tubes), CW and RIT were not added until very late (far to late) with a variant of the TR-4C - which finally ceased production in the Spring of 1978.
 As with KW in the UK, Drake stuck with their basic design for years even in the face of growing competition.
 The pics above could be separated by 14 years..strangely similar to the 14 year run of the KW2000

 The "Drake Twins."
 The R-4 and T4-X also went through similar iterations, The R4-B, T4-XB were improved versions and the popular C-line was introduced in 1973.